Is Hemp Oil the same as CBD Oil?

 What is CBD Oil?

 CBD oil, is an extract from cannabis or hemp, specifically plants that are high in CBD content.
 There are various methods of extracting the oil, via press or CO2 extraction.
 CBD oil can be used for many of the same reasons and benefits as CBD in general.
 It is the ease of use and convenience reasons that many people are choosing CBD oil.
 CBD oil can be taken sublingually, orally, or even rubbed into the skin making it a great option for many people to absorb CBD into their systems without smoking, or vaping it.
-CBD oil is great for a wide range of ailments and symptoms, and it is no wonder that it is becoming so popular so quickly.
+CBD will start to work fast and is great for a wide range of ailments and symptoms, and it is no wonder that it is becoming so popular so quickly.
 But how does CBD oil compare to Hemp oil?
-What does CBD Oil Feel like?
 What are the differences, and similarities? let’s find out!

 What is Hemp Oil?